Problem trying to download very large data sets

 There appears to have been no updates to the HTTPClient code since May 2001, so

 Also, same problems are seen with Java 1.3 and 1.4

-#5 Updated by Dan Higgins almost 17 years ago
+#5 Updated by Dan Higgins over 17 years ago

 A test using Morpho 1.1 indicates that the downloading of a large test dataset